-- Risks/Harms of Implementing This Recommendation - Intakes above 100% of the DRI for an individual may result in adverse effects The RD should be aware of fortified foods and nutrient-enhanced products

-- If biochemical indices such as potassium or phosphorus are elevated, multivitamin formulations with minimal or no levels of these nutrients should be recommended.
-Specific renal formulations may be considered - Sub-clinical nutrient deficiencies take years to manifest before they may become clinically evident.

-- This recommendation applies to adults with CKD (including post-kidney transplant), with no known nutrient deficiency (biochemical or physical) and who may be at higher nutritional risk due to poor dietary - nutrient deficiency (biochemical or physical) and who may be at higher nutritional lisk due to poor dietary intake and decreasing GFR Current state laws and regulations which define the RD's scope of practice should be checked regarding interpretation of terms such as "write an order, " "order changes, " "initiate, " "recommend, " "prescribe, " etc. Nutrition prescription privileges may be granted to an RD by the governing body of the hospital or other practice settings.
-The governing body of the hospital or other practice settings, via the medical staff bylaws, may also designate an RD to receive and implement MD- or DO-delegated orders or administer disease-specific or condition-specific patient care protocols, as approved and adopted by the facility or institution institution. - For more information, members of the American Dietetic Association can access www.eatright.org/quality.
-Under "Quality Management, " topics include Practice Resources, Regulatory, State Resources, Licensure and Accreditation Organization.

-- Although costs of medical nutrition therapy (MNT) sessions and reimbursement vary, MNT sessions are essential for improved outcomes - Inappropriate vitamin supplementation may be costly.
+- Risks/Harms of Implementing This Recommendation - Intakes above 100% of the DRI for an individual may result in adverse effects - The RD should be aware of fortified foods and nutrient-enhanced products - If biochemical indices such as potassium or phosphorus are elevated, multivitamin formulations with minimal or no levels of these nutrients should be recommended.
+Specific renal formulations may be considered. - Sub-clinical nutrient deficiencies take years to manifest before they may become clinically evident. - Conditions of Application - This recommendation applies to adults with CKD (including post-kidney transplant), with no known nutrient deficiency (biochemical or physical) and who may be at higher nutritional risk due to poor dietary intake and decreasing GFR - Current state laws and regulations which define the RD's scope of practice should be checked regarding interpretation of terms such as "write an order," "order changes," "initiate," "recommend," "prescribe," etc. Nutrition prescription privileges may be granted to an RD by the governing body of the hospital or other practice settings.
+The governing body of the hospital or other practice settings, via the medical staff bylaws, may also designate an RD to receive and implement MD- or DO-delegated orders or administer disease-specific or condition-specific patient care protocols, as approved and adopted by the facility or institution. - For more information, members of the American Dietetic Association can access www.eatright.org/quality.
+Under "Quality Management," topics include Practice Resources, Regulatory, State Resources, Licensure and Accreditation Organization. - Potential Costs Associated with Application - Although costs of medical nutrition therapy (MNT) sessions and reimbursement vary, MNT sessions are essential for improved outcomes - Inappropriate vitamin supplementation may be costly.

-- Recommendation Narrative - No study examines the effects of micronutrients on preserving kidney function among adult non-dialyzed patients with CKD, nephrotic syndrome, diabetic nephropathy or kidney transplant Limited evidence suggests that vitamin and mineral supplementation may be needed for ameliorating - comorbidities, such as osteoporosis and dyslipidemia among patients with a kidney transplant (Wilcken et al, 1981; Caravaca et al, 1998; Teplan et al, 2003; Sezer et al, 2005).
+- No study examines the effects of micronutrients on preserving kidney function among adult non-dialyzed patients with CKD, nephrotic syndrome, diabetic nephropathy or kidney transplant - Limited evidence suggests that vitamin and mineral supplementation may be needed for ameliorating comorbidities, such as osteoporosis and dyslipidemia among patients with a kidney transplant (Wilcken et al. 1981; Caravaca et al. 1998; Teplan et al. 2003; Sezer et al. 2005).